Bradley Lane tram stop

 Bradley Lane tram stop is a tram stop in Bradley, Wolverhampton, England.
-It was opened on 31 May 1999 and is situated on Midland Metro Line 1.
-It is one of only a handful of Midland Metro stops to have an island platform.
-It is also has Park and ride facility.
+It was opened on 31 May 1999 and is situated on West Midlands Metro Line 1.
+It is one of only a handful of West Midlands Metro stops to have an island platform.
+It is also has park and ride facility.

 The site is located on the exact border of Walsall and Wolverhampton and serves the areas of Moxley and Bradley, as well as Tipton and Darlaston.

 It is situated a few hundred yards from the site of the old Bradley and Moxley railway station.

-In February 2020 it was announced that a Park and Ride facility had opened at the stop.
+In February 2020 it was announced that a park and ride facility had opened at the stop.

 Services

-Mondays to Fridays, Midland Metro services in each direction between Birmingham and Wolverhampton run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
+On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.